 The astroid is found orbiting a dying star.
 Kirk leads a landing party.
 They discover the vault, but the first person going inside — one of the archeologists — is killed in a blinding yellow light.

 Kirk has the globe beamed down and turned on.
 That activates the robot in the vault, who takes the globe from Kirk and beckons the crew to come in.
 They are shown “a kind of travelogue of the Great Ones’ civilization.”
-The robot informs them it is awaiting the return of the Great Ones.
+The robot informs them it is waiting for the return of the Great Ones.

 He peers into space but is puzzled.
 The proper star isn’t there.
 He suggests they travel to a nearby system where the Great Ones had established a colony.

-The crew discover live machines, but there are no organic lifeforms.
+The crew discover live machines, but there is no organic life.
 The robot from the astroid contacts his counterparts on the planet, who immediately pull the Enterprise down to the surface.
 The robots are fascinated.
 Machines created by machines, they have never seen living beings before.
 It turns out the Great Ones perished some 84 million years ago, leaving only their machines behind.
 Their home world still exists but is now part of a Dyson sphere.

 Back on the Enterprise, the battle resumes.
 The Klingons have not been defeated after all.
 Kirk uses the thought amplifier to find the Klingons hiding on his ship.
 He can also read the minds of McCoy, Spock and the others.
 It is an exhilarating experience.